 Mode of instruction

-Individual written reflection note on simulation game (20%)
+Written reflection note on simulation game (individually, 25%)

-In order to pass the course, students must receive 1) a grade of 5.5 or higher on the written assignments; 2) a grade of 5.5 or higher on the multiple choice quiz component; and 3) a grade of 5.5 or higher on ALL components averaged together.
+In order to pass the course, students must receive 1) an average grade of 5.5 or higher on the written assignments; and 2) a grade of 5.5 or higher on ALL components averaged together.

-A re-take for the individual written assignment and the individual written reflection rapport will be provided in the regular resit period.
-One additional quiz will be provided in the regular resit period for students who do not receive a grade of 5.5 or higher on the quiz component.
-If a student passes the written assignment components AND quiz component, but still has an insufficient grade (5.0 or lower), an oral examination will be given as “re-take” for the presentation component.
+A re-take for the individual written reflection report and the individual written reflection note on the simulation will be provided in the regular resit period.
+If a student passes both the reflection reports and the reflection note, but still has an insufficient grade (5.0 or lower), an individual oral examination will be given as “re-take” for the group presentation component.

 The Blackboard site will be available for students at least one month before the start of the class so that students can enroll in the site and receive updates when new content is posted.
 A course outline and other information will be posted on Blackboard one week before the start of the course.